eight04/inline-js/README.md

 Minify css content.

 ### dataurl
-Convert the content into dataurl. *Currently* our file reader only read file as utf8 encoded text, but it might be able to detect binary file in future release.
+Convert the content into dataurl.

 ### docstring
 Extract docstring (i.e. the first template literal) from the js file.